Disordered Supersolids in the Extended Bose-Hubbard Model: Results

 The superfluid density describes the system's response to external perturbations, such as translation or rotation.
 It is characterized by off-diagonal long-range order in the density matrix even in the presence of interactions.
 In the path-integral QMC formalism the superfluid density is given by \cite{pollock:1987}:

 where the squared winding number is $W^2=W_x^2+W_y^2+W_z^2$ and $W_i$ is the winding number in the $i$th direction with $i=x$, $y$, or $z$.
-We find that the above order parameters adequately characterize the low-temperature phases of Eq.~(\ref{BHmodel}).
+We find that the above order parameters adequately characterize the low-temperature phases of Eq.~(\ref{BHmodel}) at weak disorder.

-Table~\ref{table:orderparameter} summarizes the order parameters and the phases we find.
-As we vary $T$, $t$, and $\Delta$, we find the following phases: normal, solid, superfluid, supersolid, disordered solid, and Bose-glass.
+Figure~\ref{table:orderparameter} summarizes the order parameters and the phases we discuss.
+As we vary $T$, $t$, and $\Delta$, we find the following phases: normal, solid, superfluid, and supersolid.
+We also find evidence for a disordered solid in finite-size simulations.
 The absence of order at high $T$ signals the normal phase.
 The system forms a $\rho=1/2$ solid when it has long-range diagonal order, $S_{\pi}>0$, while maintaining incompressibility, $\kappa=0$.
 Superfluid order is described by $\rho_s>0$ and $\kappa>0$.
 To obtain supersolid order, the system needs to have coexisting solid and superfluid orders, i.e., $S_{\pi}>0$, $\rho_s>0$, and $\kappa>0$.
 The disordered solid arises in the presence of disorder.
 Defects lead to domains with gapless edges that leave the system compressible, i.e., $S_{\pi}>0$ but with $\kappa>0$.
 The Bose-glass phase occurs for large disorder strengths.
 It has only local superfluid order (no off-diagonal long-range order).
 It is compressible but exists only at low $T$.

-We also discuss two types of phase separation.
-The first phase separated state, PS1, is a combination of solid order and fluctuating-Mott order found at low $T$ and small $t$, even in the absence of disorder.
-The Mott phase is incompressible at $T=0$ and occurs for $\rho=1$ (no diagonal long-range order).
-But we find that for $T>0$ a fluctuating Mott (with $\rho=1$ and $\kappa>0$) is also possible.
-These phases make up the phase separated state PS1.

-The second phase separated state, PS2, forms at low $T$ but at larger $t$.
-Here the supersolid and the superfluid phase separate.
-These phase separated states are discussed in more detail in Sec.~\ref{sec:phaseseparation}.